© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Anglo-Scandinavian cross, 240m south west of Ilam Hall is a scheduled monument protected by Historic England under reference 1012655.
 View the official record →

-The Anglo-Scandinavian cross 240 metres south-west of Ilam Hall is a stone monument of the Viking Age period, likely dating to the ninth or tenth century.
+The Anglo-Scandinavian cross south-west of Ilam Hall is a stone monument of Viking Age or early medieval date, reflecting the complex cultural interactions between Anglo-Saxon and Scandinavian peoples in the Midlands.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012655.

 Anglo-Scandinavian cross, 240m south west of Ilam Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012655.